-Predicted current year income is also used if there have been certain changes in your circumstances or your partner’s circumstances (if you have a partner) which mean that you and your partner’s income added together is likely to be at least £5,000 less in the current tax year than two years before.
+Predicted current year income is also used if there have been certain changes in your circumstances and/or your partner's circumstances (if you have a partner) which mean that you and your partner's income added together is likely to be at least £5,000 less in the current tax year than two years before.
 Those circumstances include unemployment, sickness and giving up work to look after a child under the age of 5.
-Contact us (see below) if you want us to use your predicted current year income as your reckonable income.
+Contact us (see below) if you want us to use the predicted current year income of the person whose circumstances have changed rather than their assessed income when calculating your reckonable income.

 Certain employment termination payments and lump sum payments of deferred State pensions are ignored in calculating your reckonable income.
 Contact us (see below) if you want us to disregard any of those payments.